Characteristics of an Authentic Montessori School

 SEAL_10.png

 Looking for an authentic Montessori School can be a great challenge.
 Especially because many don't know what to look for.
-In addition, the word Montessori is not trademarked and can be used by anyone regardless of adherence to the Montessori philosophy.
-The largest indicator of an authentic Montessori School is an accreditation by the American Montessori Society (AMS) or Association Montessori Internationale (AMI), which discloses that the school follows AMS guidelines, has undergone a rigorous application process, and all their teachers are certified and accredited by AMS.
+The term “Montessori” is not trademarked and can be used by anyone regardless of adherence to the Montessori philosophy.
+The largest indicator of an authentic Montessori School is accreditation by the American Montessori Society (AMS) or Association Montessori Internationale (AMI), which discloses that a school implements a high-fidelity Montessori philosophy, follows AMS guidelines, has undergone a rigorous certification process, and that all their teachers are certified and accredited by AMS.
 Schools should display their AMS credentials for the school and each individual teacher.

 AMS has a search engine on their website that allows you to locate AMS-member Montessori schools in your area.
 Note that the most authentic Montessori schools, those that are accredited, appear in green.
 Click here to access the page.